Dirks Prize Recipients

 2019 Dr. Grigory Tikhomirov

 The 2019 Robert Dirks Molecular Programming Prize was awarded to Dr. Grigory Tikhomirov of the California Institute of Technology for his work engineering hierarchical, disordered, and reconfigurable programmable nanostructures, demonstrating principles for scaling up structural complexity, trading off deterministic control for structural diversity, and implementing autonomous structural reconfiguration.
-Greg performed this research as a postdoctoral scholar under the supervision of Dr. Lulu Qian at the California Institute of Technology.
+Greg performed this research as a postdoctoral scholar under the supervision of Prof. Lulu Qian at the California Institute of Technology.

 2018 Dr. Fei Zhang

 The 2018 Robert Dirks Molecular Programming Prize was awarded to Dr. Fei Zhang of Arizona State University for her work engineering molecular wireframes with defined vertex angles and edge curvatures and for developing molecular architectures for expressing knots and cages with high crossing number, suggesting a path toward programmable and expressible structural complexity.
-Fei performed this work as a graduate student and postdoctoral researcher with Dr. Hao Yan at Arizona State University.
+Fei performed this work as a graduate student and postdoctoral researcher with Prof. Hao Yan at Arizona State University.

 2017 Dr. Ashwin Gopinath

 The 2017 Robert Dirks Molecular Programming Prize was awarded to Dr. Ashwin Gopinath of the California Institute of Technology, for his work developing scalable and programmable nanophotonic devices.
 Combining the top-down scalability of photonic crystal cavity layout on a chip and the bottom-up programmability of DNA origami components that precisely organize emitters within cavities, the work bridges the fields of molecular programming and applied physics to offer a path toward label-free single-molecule detection and quantum information processing.
-Ashwin performed this research as a postdoctoral scholar under the supervision of Dr. Paul Rothemund at the California Institute of Technology.
+Ashwin performed this research as a postdoctoral scholar under the supervision of Prof. Paul Rothemund at the California Institute of Technology.

 2016 Dr. Thomas Ouldridge